wjayesh/ZENML_GLAD_example/README.md

 # ZENML_GLAD_example
-Packaging and saving a GLAD model in this git repository to be used and run in ZENML flow
+Packaging and saving a GLAD model in this git repository to be used and run in ZENML flow.